saltyorg/docs/docs/sandbox/apps/teslamate.md

 Host URL: This is based upon the `{{ teslamate_name }}-postgres` variable.
 Default is `teslamate-postgres:5432`
 Table: `teslamate`

-Authentication for Postgres: Run the command below to have saltbox out
+Authentication for Postgres: Run the command below to have saltbox output the DB password.

 ``` shell